John Miller (Missouri politician): Political career

-Using his political connections, John Miller was able to secure an appointment as Registrar of the Howard County Land Office in Franklin, Missouri in 1818.
+Using his political connections, John Miller was able to secure an appointment as Registrar of the Howard County United States General Land Office in Franklin, Missouri in 1818.
 At the time Franklin was a booming river town and the epicenter of Missouri politics.
 Miller held the Registrar's position until 1825, becoming friends with a group of men who would eventually be known as the "Central Clique" and dominate Missouri Democratic politics through the 1840s.
 Originally a Democratic-Republican, Miller and friends became staunch Jacksonian Democrats led by Senator Thomas Hart Benton.

 As governor

 Missouri endured its first governmental crisis in August 1825 when Governor Frederick Bates died in office.
 Under the state Constitution, Lieutenant Governor, Benjamin H. Reeves would have finished out Bates' term.
 However, the previous month, July 1825, Reeves had resigned to take a post with the U.S. government.
 The governorship then fell temporarily to Senate President Pro Tempore Abraham J. Williams until a special election could be held on December 8, 1825.
 In that special election John Miller edged out Judge David Todd, William C. Carr, and Rufus Easton with 2,380 of the 4,933 votes cast.